 WOODEN PLATFORM Materials: We made a sturdy wooden platform to create the space beneath the cake.
 An easier alternative would be to cover a styrofoam block with black fondant or a black plastic tablecloth to create the illusion of space.

-18×20″ wooden board (Covered the top with a brown plastic tablecloth)
+18"x20" wooden board that is ½ inch thick (Covered the top with a brown plastic tablecloth)

 Basic Cake Notes/Details

-Single 9×13 cake layer and a loaf pan (White Almond Sour Cream recipe)
+Single 9x13 cake layer and a loaf pan (White Almond Sour Cream recipe)

-Split the 9×13 in half lengthwise, dam & fill with buttercream and stack.
-(It’s on it’s own cake board)
+Split the 9x13 in half, dam & fill with buttercream and stack.
+(It's on it's own cake board)

 Trim down loaf cake to form the cab of the truck.

 Carve away pieces of cake to form the hood.

 Add scrap pieces of the loaf cake to form the bed of the truck (*optional--you could just keep it flat)